 - Last day to apply for a ballot by mail: Oct.
 25

 - Last day to receive ballots by mail: Nov.
 5

 - Election Day: Nov.
 5; polls will be open from 7 a.m.–7 p.m.

-During early voting, Williamson County voters may cast their ballot at any polling location in the county.
-Residents may also vote at any polling location within the county on Election Day.
+During early voting, voters may cast their ballot at any polling location in their county of residence.

-For a list of early voting locations and hours in Williamson County, and Election Day polling locations go to www.wilco.org/elections.
+The Katy area encompasses three counties.
+For a list of early voting locations and hours in:

 Polls are open from 7 a.m.–7 p.m. on Election Day.

 Compiled by Annie Drabicky.
-Additional reporting by Shawn Arrajj , Brett Thorne and Audrey Spencer.
+Additional reporting by Shawn Arrajj, and Brett Thorne.